jwdinius/jwdinius.github.io/_projects/smartcab.md

 use_math: true
 ---

-## Reinforcement Learning Project: Train a Smartcab to Drive

 # Abstract
 This is a project that I completed as part of Udacity's machine learning nanodegree.
 Given a basic Python simulator, I was able to use a Q-learning scheme to teach a smartcab to drive safely and efficiently towards a desired goal.